How are the degrees of freedom responsible for entropy in BTZ spacetime?: Abstract

 \section{Abstract}

-We are using entanglement entropy approach to study how the entropy depends upon the location of degrees of freedom near and far from the horizon.
-We consider quantum fields in the vicinity of black holes space-time, the entropy receives logarithmic and power law corrections in area law.
-The power law corrections arises when the fields are in excited or mixed state (superposition of ground and excited state)a but logarithmic corrections are present in ground state.
-In this paper, we try to understand physically the deviation from the area law for the excited and mixed state.
-We show that the degrees of freedom near to the horizon contribute the total entropy, but when degrees of freedom far away from the horizon are more significant for excited/mixed state instead of ground state.
+The entanglement entropy approach to study the dependence of entropy upon the location of degrees of freedom ($dof$) (near/far) from the horizon is discussed in this article.
+We try to understand the physical deviation of the area law for the excited states by incorporating the logarithmic and power law corrections.
+We show that the $dof$ near the horizon gives contribution to the total entropy of the system in the ground state and away from the event horizon gives contribution to the excited state.